 Gallatin Road to Eagles Nest is a rough SOB so be careful heading in.
 I really feel bad for the folks at Eagles Nest to have to travel this unmaintained road to get to their beautiful cabins.
 4X4 advisable as it's a pretty good grade coming back up out of the "Nest" on a wet or snowy road.
 I doubt any fire trucks to access it very quickly either.
 LNF, get it together, these folks pay you and you should provide access that isn't so dangerous and damaging.
 Fire trucks won't make it in quickly by any means.
 LoL and SOL.
 This area is easy to launch kayaks off the gravel bar without having to drag them several hundred feet...getting in is the hard part.
 People have been drivng the shoreline to the springs.
 Note that doing so is not legal and could result in fines if caught.

 A-1 Eagle Lake Road north: Eagle Lake Road from highway 139 is open.
 Approximately 51 miles from Susanville on139 to the Recreation Area and Campgrounds down south.
 But it is a faster road and in better condition if coming to Spalding.
 Takes about the same amount of time to Spalding but around 10 miles longer.
-Expansion cracks in the road from Spalding to the south end when A1 south gets icy, but it could be better, at times, to be safe than sorry.
+It may take longer to get to the south end when A1 south gets icy, but it could be better, at times, to be safe than sorry.

 Highway 36: Check DOT for road conditions.
 See weather cams on link above.
 Has some nasty areas of rough pavement on Fredonyer grade in both directions.
 Caltrans maintained...LoL.
 There has been intermittent road maintenance.
 40-60 minute wait times and very slow travel when it starts moving.
 2018 construction season includes repaving from 4 miles east of Susanville to near Eagle Lake Road (A1) so if you're coming in from Reno next season, Good Luck!!
 No doubts that this project will cause long delays however, it is needed.

 Highway 44: See Road Cameras and check conditions.